axiom-crypto/keystore-quickstart/README.md

 ## Overview

 The scripts are meant to be run in a specific order with Base Sepolia acting as the consuming rollup and Sepolia as the L1 hosting the Keystore rollup bridge.
-Throughout the demos, we use Biconomy’s [Nexus](https://github.com/bcnmy/nexus), an ERC-7579–compatible smart account, as the transacting smart account and the authentication rule being enforced is an m-of-n vkey created by Axiom.
+Throughout the demos, we use Biconomy’s [Nexus](https://github.com/bcnmy/nexus), an ERC-7579–compatible smart account, as the transacting smart account.
+The authentication rule being enforced is an m-of-n ECDSA signature verification created by Axiom.

-Additionally, rather than depend on an external bundler, the scripts self-bundle the `userOp`s and require you to provide a funded Base Sepolia private key.
+Rather than depend on an external bundler, the scripts self-bundle the `userOp`s and require the user to provide a funded Base Sepolia private key.
 The scripts are as follows:

 - `bundle/sendBundle.ts`: Constructs and executes a `userOp` bundle for a keystore-enabled smart account.
 This is the only script that can be executed at any time (not order-dependent) after the setup.
 - `01_setup.ts`: Deploys a keystore-enabled smart account and sends the first `userOp`.